-The National Immunisation Program (NIP) Schedule is a series of immunisations given at specific times for children, adolescents and adults.
-The NIP provides free vaccines against 17 diseases (including shingles) for eligible people and EHA delivers these vaccinations at its public clinics.
-EHA also offers the Annual Influenza Vaccine at its public clinics to prevent the highly contagious respiratory illnesses caused by Influenza A and B.
+The National Immunisation Program (NIP) Schedule is a series of immunisations given at specific periods for children, adolescents, and adults.
+The NIP provides free vaccines against 17 diseases (including shingles) for eligible people and EHA delivers these vaccinations at its public clinics and school visits.
+EHA also offers the Annual Influenza Vaccine at its public clinics and worksites to prevent the highly contagious respiratory illnesses caused by Influenza A and B.

 Each school year vaccines are provided to adolescents through the NIP's consenting School Immunisation Program (SIP).
-Year 8 students are vaccinated with two doses of human papillomavirus (HPV) and diphtheria, tetanus and whooping cough vaccine (dTpa).
-While consenting Year 10 students will receive two doses of the Meningococcal B vaccine and one dose of the Meningococcal ACWY vaccine.
-EHA will undertake approximately 64 visits to 17 high schools offering vaccinations to 2,225 Year 8 students and 2,361 Year 10 students.
+The program currently includes Year 8 and Year 10 students with year 8s receiving with two doses of human papillomavirus (HPV) and one dose of diphtheria, tetanus and whooping cough vaccine (dTpa).
+Year 10 students receive two doses of the Meningococcal B vaccine and one dose of Meningococcal ACWY vaccine.
+EHA will undertake approximately 62 visits to 17 high schools offering vaccinations to 2,450 Year 8 students and 2,492 Year 10 students.

 Workplace Immunisation programs are conducted on a fee for service basis.
-A total of 4,216 vaccinations were provided to EHA clients in 2019.
-EHA is working to increase the number of vaccinations provided by promotion of its quality on-site service.
-EHA offers a convenient online quote and booking system on its website where businesses, government agencies, child care centres, schools and aged care facilities can easily coordinate a program with minimal downtime for their staff.
+A total of 3,466 vaccinations were provided during 98 worksite visits to EHA clients in 2020.
+EHA actively account manages workplace clients to ensure return business and strives to provide a professional service.
+Where staffing resources allow, EHA continues to pursue new business opportunities, working to increase the number of vaccinations provided by promotion of its quality on-site service.
+EHA offers a convenient online quote and booking system on its website where businesses, government agencies, childcare centres, schools and aged care facilities can easily coordinate a program with minimal downtime for their staff.